Labor and delivery

 Remote obstetrical monitoring

-We are committed to providing full-service patient care, which is why we use innovative telemedicine technology to monitor you and your baby during labor.
+We are committed to providing full-service care, so we use innovative telemedicine technology to monitor you and your baby during labor.
 This technology allows your OB/GYN to remotely access information such as fetal heart rate and maternal contraction patterns.

 This information is communicated in real-time directly from our labor and delivery unit to your physician's smart phone.